celestial-blink/celestial-blink/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning react and rust
 - 💞️ I’m looking to collaborate on javascript projects
-- 📫 How to reach me as TakeshiCode
+- 📫 How to reach me as T-Akeshi Code

 <!---
 celestial-blink/celestial-blink is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.